christofsteel/karaoke-maker/README.md

 You can use `mpv` to play back the CDG files.
 If you use `--scale=oversample` as an option, you get that nice blocky rendering for CDG files:

     mpv song.cdg --audio-file=instrumental.mp3 --scale=oversample

+### Render proper video file

+You can use `ffmpeg` to convert the cdg+mp3 file to a proper video file

+    ffmpeg -i song.cdg -i instrumental.mp3 -vf scale=1440:1080:flags=neighbor -r 60 song.mkv

+This will keep the nice blocky rendering :)